 2. How to Take a Screenshot on Android with Google Assistant

-If your power button or volume down button is broken, or if you just don’t want to use both hands to take a screenshot, you can actually even use the Google Assistant to take a screenshot on Android with just your voice.
-Here’s how to take a screenshot on Android with the Google Assistant.
+If your power button or volume down button is broken, or if you just don’t want to use both hands to take a screenshot, you can actually even use the Google Assistant to take screenshots with just your voice.
+Here’s how.

 - Just launch the assistant by saying, “Hey Google” or “Okay Google.”